dabros602/Ram-booster/README.md

 ## How to setup?
 Download the ZIP and extract then run rambooster.exe to start, if it says "Windows protected your PC" click "More Info" then "Run Anyway".
-Optionally press Windows+R then type shell:startup and press enter.
-Make a new shortcut with the path being the path to rambooster.exe on your computer.
-This will make it run on startup